 If you would like to have the hummus warm as in the Turkish way, just before serving, warm this mixture in a pan for a couple of minutes.
-In a separate pan, heat the olive oil gently and stir in the red pepper flakes.
-Combine for a minute or two and let the red pepper flakes infuse to the olive oil.
+In a separate pan, heat the olive oil gently and stir in the pul biber or red pepper flakes.
+Combine for a minute or two and let the pul biber infuse to the olive oil.
 Put the warm hummus in a plate and drizzle the red pepper flakes infused olive oil over the top.
 You may sprinkle some extra ground cumin over the top, if you like.
-Serve with pita bread.
+Serve with flat bread.

 Delicious and healthy Turkish mezes, dips, salads, vegetables cooked in olive oil, savoury pastries and over 90 authentic Turkish recipes are included at my cookery book, Ozlem’s Turkish Table; signed copies can be ordered at this link and delivered worldwide, promptly.